Looking for an employer of record in Italy? Here’s what you need to know

 These rules are laid out in several sources, including the Italian Constitution, the Civil Code, national labor legislation, and sector-specific CBAs.

-Companies must comply with all the following legal requirements when employing talent in Italy, whether directly or through an employer of record:
+Companies must comply with all the following legal requirements when employing talent in Italy, whether directly or through the support of a workforce management platform:

 Working hours

-The legal limit is 40 hours a week.
+The legal limit is 40 hours a week, with overtime capped at 250 hours annually.
 Any time worked beyond this is considered overtime and must be compensated according to applicable agreements.
 The maximum daily working time cannot exceed 13 hours, including overtime, rest, and breaks.

 Rest days